 Improving your self-esteem and boosting self-confidence

 What is therapy like?
 Every therapy session is unique and caters to each individual.
 We will discuss the primary issues and concerns in your life during therapy sessions.
 It is common to schedule a series of weekly sessions, however special arrangements can be made as well.
 It is important to process your therapeutic sessions outside of your appointment time to maximize and integrate the insight into your life between sessions.
 You will find that as you actively participate in therapy, you will enjoy the most benefit from it.
 People seeking psychotherapy are willing to invest in personal growth, take responsibility for their actions, and develop greater self-awareness in their lives.

 Is medication a substitute for therapy?
 In some cases a combination of medication and therapy is the right course of action.
 Working with your medical doctor can determine what’s best for you.
 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved by medication alone.
 Instead of just treating the symptom, therapy addresses the cause of the distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.

 Do you accept insurance?
 How does insurance work?
-We are considered an out-of-network provider.
+We are considered primarily an out-of-network provider.
 What this means is we will give you a statement so that you can be reimbursed for our services under your out-of-network coverage.
 Policies vary between different insurance policies where some policies cover 100% of out-of-network care.
-To determine if you have reimbursable mental health coverage, the first thing you should do is check with your insurance carrier.
-Check your coverage carefully and find the answers to the following questions:
+See the page on Rates and Insurance for more.